firebase/extensions/firestore-bigquery-export/README.md

 #### Transform function

 Prior to sending the document change to BigQuery, you have an opportunity to transform the data with an HTTP function.
-The payload will contain multiple instances of the following:
+The payload will contain the following:

 {
+  data: [{
     insertId: int;
     json: {
       timestamp: int;
       event_id: int;
       document_name: string;
       document_id: int;
       operation: ChangeType;
       data: string;
     },
+  }]
 }

+The response should be indentical in structure.

 #### Backfill your BigQuery dataset